huesca12/HoleForest/README.md

 ```
 "peakFreq", "snr", "amplitude", "centralFreq", "duration", "bandwidth", "Q-value"
 ```
-or errors will be raised.
+These columns are necessary and hardcoded into the script as they represent the 7 glitch parameters.
+If these columns are not present, errors will be raised.